tanzeelkazi/web-worker/README.md

 ## Features
 - **Delayed loading**
   - Your web-worker scripts are not loaded until you explicitly call `.start()` or `.load()` on the `WebWorker` instance.
 - **Delayed starting**
   - Your worker script will not execute unless an explicit call to `.start()` is made.
-- **Event-driven API**
+- **Robust event-driven API**
+  - No pulling hair out for using just the `postMessage` API.
   - No mystery callback hooks for communication between the page and the web worker.
 - **Custom event support (freedom from being stuck to the `postMessage` API)**
   - Define your own custom events for use from within and/or outside the web worker.
 - **Concentrate more on doing than communicating**
   - No more architecting communication protocols between the thread and the base page.
-This API lays down that foundation for you.
+This API lays down that communication foundation for you in a way that let's you focus on the problem.
 - **Logging support (both on the instance on the base page as well as from within the worker thread)**
   - Can't figure out what's breaking inside your worker script?
 No problem!
 Although I can't promise you a `debugger`, you can log data from within the worker as simply as `self.log(data);` and view the data on the base page on the worker instance using `worker.getLog();`.
-Easier than struggling with `postMessage` and figuring out the hundreds of calls that may have gone through.
+Much easier than struggling with `postMessage` and figuring out the hundreds of calls that may have gone through.
+- **`postMessage` fallthrough**
+  - The `WebWorker` API uses `postMessage` to communicate between the thread and the base page in a completely transparent manner.
+It ignores all `postMessage` calls that are not flagged as intrinsic `WebWorker` messages and thus allows you to use the `postMessage` API as you deem fit.

 ## Getting started